Updated Jan 30, 2024

 Try Lots of Different Toys

 Just like kids, cats have different preferences on the toys that catch their attention.
 Try many different options, from crinkle balls to feather toys to battery-operated toys (such as the best cat laser toy), to see which ones your cat prefers.

 Don’t want to always buy new toys?
 Switch out your cat’s toys on a regular basis to make them seem new again!
 If you notice that your cat is getting bored with the same two or three toys that you always play with, put those away and break out some new ones in the rotation!
 Your cat will think they’re brand new.

 Have a Warm-Up and Cool-Down

 Just like when we exercise, cats need a warm-up before playtime and a cool-down after playtime.
 Because cats are hunters, they need to know that the chase is over and feel satisfied that they caught their prey.
 When you’re done playing with your cat, start to move the toy more slowly and let your cat catch it more easily.
 This will teach them that playtime is coming to an end and also satiate that hunter mentality.

 Tired of your

 The Strategy for Calming Down a Hyper Kitten

 As you can see, the idea behind calming down a hyper kitten is all about redirecting their energy.
 Young cats are hyper because they are learning about the world around them and how to act like a cat, and it’s up to us as pet owners to create as fulfilling of an environment as possible for them.
 This includes regular playtime, lots of places to play, and space just for them to calm down.

-And after all that playtime, it’s important to help your kitty to refuel with nourishing food.
-PrettyPlease, our ultra-premium nutrient rich cat food, contains everything kitties need to feel their best.
+And after all that playtime, it’s important to help your kitty refuel with nourishing food.
+PrettyPlease, our ultra-premium nutrient-rich cat food, contains everything kitties need to feel their best.